thecodexhub/flutter-slivers-example/README.md

 Slivers in Flutter - Efficient and Fancy Scrolling Experience.
 Learn one of the scariest topics in Flutter - what is sliver and how to make use of it to make an elegant scroll view.

+> **Note**
-_This project is based on a Medium article on Slivers in Flutter.
-Check out the article here._
+> _This project is based on a Medium article on Slivers in Flutter.
+Check out the article [here](https://medium.com/@thecodexhubofficial/slivers-in-flutter-efficient-and-fancy-scrolling-experience-9a3f5b370666)._

 This article teaches -
 - how Flutter builds layout with RenderObjects.